 Industry Analysis & Industry Trends

 The Integrated Logistics sector provides door-to-door transport, storage and distribution services.
 It includes transport operators such as trucking and railroad companies, storage facilities, freight forwarders, customs brokers and infrastructure operators.
-Over the five years through 2014-15, sector revenue is forecast to grow at an annualised 4.2%, to reach $102.7 billion.
-Growing demand from major markets has driven this growth.
-In 2009-10, the sector's performance stagnated as the weak domestic economy caused retailers, wholesalers and manufacturers to cut orders of new stock and run down inventories.
-This resulted in a decline in imports and falling demand for trucking and warehouses.
-The sector has since recovered, with sector revenue expected to grow by 3.4% in 2014-15... purchase to read more
+Over the five years through 2015-16, sector revenue is forecast to grow at a compound annual rate of 2.4%, to reach $79.0 billion.
+While the manufacturing sector has been weak, the high Australian dollar over much of the past five years has resulted in significant growth in imported products, boosting the performance of wholesalers and requiring logistics operators to support delivery of these goods.
+Falling fuel prices in 2014-15 and 2015-16 are expected to negatively affect sector revenue in the current year... purchase to read more